quarkslab/irma/README.rst

 Overview
 ========

 This package handles the dispatch of the meta scan job to the probes.
-Deals with accounting and collecting results to send them back to frontend
+Deals with accounting and collecting results to send them back to frontend.

 ============